 It feels like another life.

 When the shows were over and the TV turned off, I'd be with my family.
-As old school as everything was, when my grandparents arrived in Israel in the 1940’s… it wasn’t even old school.
+As old school as everything was, it didn't compare to how it was when my grandparents arrived in Israel in the 1940’s… it wasn’t even old school.
 It was old world.

 Tell you more about that tomorrow.

-1. Egg yolks are super food!
+1. Egg yolks.
 They contain nearly every vitamin and nutrient the body needs including vitamin A, vitamin B 12, vitamin E, selenium, zinc and others.

 2. Egg yolks contain many valuable fats that are vulnerable to oxidation at high heat levels, therefore its recommended that you enjoy your yolks runny (or custard like ) or cooked to a medium-boiled level (avoid hard boiling them.)

-3. Eggs are an excellent source of protein, with a single large egg containing six grams of it.
+3. Eggs are an excellent source of protein, with a single large egg containing six grams.
 They contain all the essential amino acids in the right ratios, so your body is well-equipped to make full use of the protein in them.

 4 Medium boiled eggs: place eggs in water and set to boil.